stefan-hoeck/idris2-webidl/README.md

     - [x] Functions with optional arguments
           (including a second version with the optional arguments missing)
-    - [ ] Functions with a variadic argument (not sure yet how to handle these).
+    - [x] Functions with a variadic argument
     - [x] Function to callback converters
     - [x] Static functions
     - [ ] Iterables